SharePoint Tutorials

 {

-Write-host "Processing Folder:" $Folder.ServerRelativeUrl -f Yellow
+Write-host "Processing Folder:" $Folder.ServerRelativeUrl -ForegroundColor Yellow

 $FolderSiteRelativeURL = $Folder.ServerRelativeURL.Replace($Web.ServerRelativeURL, [string]::Empty)

-# Get all files from the folder
+# Retrieve all files within the folder

 $Files = Get-PnPFolderItem -FolderSiteRelativeUrl $FolderSiteRelativeURL -ItemType File

-# Iterate through each file
+# Loop through each file in the folder

 ForEach ($File in $Files)